How to Check If a Car Has Insurance: Verify Coverage in 5 Ways

 See if you qualify for a lower rate in less than 2 minutes

 Whether you want to confirm your own policy is still active, verify coverage on a used car you're about to buy, or find out if the driver who just hit you actually has insurance — the process isn't always straightforward.
-This guide walks you through five legal, proven methods to check if a car has insurance, from your insurer's app to your state's DMV verification system.
+This guide walks you through five legal, proven methods to check if a car has insurance, from your insurer's AI-powered app to your state's DMV verification system.

 Understanding your options before you need them can save you from costly gaps in coverage, registration penalties, or being stuck with repair bills that should have been covered by someone else's policy.
-Read on to learn exactly how insurance verification works — and how to protect yourself at every stage.
+With 15.4% of U.S. drivers currently uninsured — and a combined 33.4% either uninsured or underinsured according to the Insurance Research Council's latest data — knowing how to verify coverage and protect yourself when someone isn't covered is more important than ever.
+Read on to learn exactly how insurance verification works and how to protect yourself at every stage.

 Key Pinch Points